Smart Cities

 Questions

-If you are trying to understand the implications of smart cities in your work environment, or are considering using aspects of Smart Cities as part of your DRG programming, ask yourself these questions:
+If you are trying to understand the implications of smart cities in your work environment, or are considering how to use aspects of smart cities as part of your DRG programming, ask yourself these questions:

 1. Does the service in question need to be digital or connected to the internet?
-Will digitization improve this service for citizens, and does this improvement outweigh the risks?
+Will digitization improve this service for citizens, and does the anticipated improvement outweigh the risks?

-2. Are programs in place to ensure that citizens’ basic needs are being met (access to food, safety, housing, livelihood, education) and to allow for humans to reach their full potential, outside of any smart-city technology?
+2. Are programs in place to ensure that citizens’ basic needs are being met (access to food, safety, housing, livelihood, education)?

-3. What external actors have control or access to critical aspects of the tool or infrastructure this project will rely on, and what cybersecurity measures are in place?
+3. What external actors have control of or access to critical aspects of the technology and infrastructure this project will rely on, and what cybersecurity measures are in place?

 5. Who has access to collected data and how are the data being interpreted, used, and stored?
 What external actors have access?
 Are data available for safe, legal re-use by the public?
 How are open data being re-used or shared publicly?